Asia banks turn to "diplomats" as regulatory burden bites

 "You will see front office staff made redundant in order to ramp up these areas," said Marc Baloch, the Asia Pacific head of Harvey Nash Executive Search.

-He notes how HSBC (HSBA.L), which increased its number of compliance staff by 54 percent between 2012 and 2013, is looking to hire people into this function with a "diplomatic" skill set.
+He notes how HSBC, which increased its number of compliance staff by 54 percent between 2012 and 2013, is looking to hire people into this function with a "diplomatic" skill set.

 The challenge for these roles in Asia is the sheer number of regulators that banks in the fragmented and diverse region must handle.
 JPMorgan interacts almost daily with more than 30 Asian banking regulators, a spokeswoman for the firm in Hong Kong said.